Bazzer588/w-server/README.md

 ### Source maps / error handling

-http://localhost:8999/random?foo=something will trigger a deliberate server error, but the stack trace points at the /server/index.js file - needs work to have a proper stack trace for server side errors.
+http://localhost:8999/random?foo=something will trigger a deliberate server error, but the stack trace points at the webpacked /server/index.js file - needs work to have a proper stack trace for server side errors.

+### lint, test, inspect etc

+Of course these need adding - the objective here is to get a simpler build so /node_modules doesn't have to be deployed